REVIEW: Jabra Elite 25e Wireless Headphones, Fit For Every Occasion

 You can also reject calls with the middle button.

 I did have some issues for some calls with the person on the other line sounding like they were on speaker when they said they had their phone up to their ear.

 I was assured by my colleague that on her end the sound was perfect.

 When there is an incoming call, the headphones pulse quickly and of course you hear the tone in your headphones.

-To accompany the 25e headphones – and most Jabra products – you can download the Jabra Assist app (available both on iOS and Android) where you can read various manuals, turn on message read out for the headphones and use find my Jabra.
+To accompany the Elite 25e headphones – and most Jabra products – you can download the Jabra Assist app (available both on iOS and Android) where you can read various manuals, turn on message read out for the headphones and use find my Jabra.

 I decided to test find my Jabra, when you activate the function the headphones omit a high-pitched beep.
 On the app you can change the volume in case the noise is not apparent.

 It is a handy feature as headphones are on the top of the list when it comes to most misplaced possessions.

 Once you’ve gotten the perfect fit with the earphones you will experience a crisp sound resonating from the Elite 25e.